M/S Ever Given is one of the world's largest container ships, L ~399.98 m, B ~59 m, d ~15.5 m, DWT ~200.000 tons.

-Note that the ship trims on the stern after running up on the shallow canal bottom on the Sinai side.
+Note that a sand storm is blowing and that the ship trims on the stern after running up on the shallow canal bottom on the Sinai side.
 All 5 500+ FEUs on deck remained in place!
 And the aft end with rudder and propeller of Ever Given is clear of the left canal side.
 The bow at the right side is above some digging machine on the ground.
 The ship has a clear stern trim of > 8 m after touching bottom forward running up a sloping bank.
 The photo was taken from the ship behind in the convoy that just stopped and drifted on to the western side.

 Sabotage - Mines

 A stupid accident!
 No sabotage!
 By terrorists?
 Real terrorists would have sunk a smaller ship using explosives or just put some mines in the canal to stop the traffic!
 No, it was just a stupid accident.
 Nobody was hurt.
 No cargo was lost!
 No panic!

 The LOSER IS EGYPT!